caiankeller/eightyfour-server/readme.md

 By passing the authorisation in the header, you may face 2 errors (I hope not).

-`401` "token missing" | when the token wasn't sent.
+`401` "token missing" | When the token wasn't sent.

 or

-`401` "token invalid" | when the token isn't valid.
+`401` "token invalid" | When the token isn't valid.

 ## **EndPoints**